 Everything Messiah had said was completely at odds with what the people believed was about to happen to their kingdom.
 The disciples would have been stunned!
 Naturally, they wanted to know if this desolation was going to happen to them and their people.
 [Luke 19:41-44]

-The Roman armies under General Titus surrounded and ultimately destroyed Jerusalem and the Temple (67AD-70AD) – this is the history.
+The Roman armies under General Titus surrounded and ultimately destroyed Jerusalem and the Temple (67AD-70AD) – this is history.
 There is no debate that both the city and the temple were destroyed.

 Your Coming?

-The signs of the Lord’s coming involves the appearance of false Messiahs, wars, famines and pestilences, earthquakes, etc. In a subsequent post, we will begin to address each of these signs through their historic fulfillment.
+The signs of the Lord’s coming involve the appearance of false Messiahs, wars, famines and pestilences, earthquakes, etc. In a subsequent post, we will begin to address each of these signs through their historic fulfillment.

 For now, we are going to discuss an often misunderstood aspect of the text, what is your coming?
 The scripture takes for granted that when the destruction happens, it is the Lord coming to make it happen!
 This sovereignty over the affairs of all men is often written as coming, coming in the clouds, or coming from above.
 It is a literary device to indicate the power in the Heavens.

-Coming in the clouds of heaven is common symbolism found in the Old Testament.
+Coming in the clouds of heaven is a common symbolism found in the Old Testament.
 The disciples would know it well, and they used it in their writings.
 The phrase is a figure of speech, a polysyndeton.

 Coming does not always mean the physical presence of God on earth.
 Quite frequently, it means judgment or the presence of God from above.
 To be sure, when the disciples heard that Messiah was coming they did not think it was good tidings of great joy for the city.
 They understood in the context of the destruction of the Temple, the term meant judgment.

-• When God came to look at the tower of Babel, it meant that they were about to be judged [Gen 11:5-8].
+- When God came to look at the tower of Babel, it meant that they were about to be judged [Gen 11:5-8].
 He scattered His people.

-• When God came to look at Sodom and Gomorrah, it meant that God was about to judge the two cities [Gen 18:21].
+- When God came to look at Sodom and Gomorrah, it meant that God was about to judge the two cities [Gen 18:21].
 Lot and his family were rescued.

-• Ex 3:8; Ps 50:3; Isa 64:1-3; Isa 66:15; Zech.
+- Ex 3:8; Ps 50:3; Isa 64:1-3; Isa 66:15; Zech.
 9:9; Mic 1:3-4, 5:2.

 FYI: An excellent resource for grammar: E.W.
 Bullinger, DD, Figures of Speech, 1899, pages 218, 633